bondeje/peggy/README.md

       - Ex. `import: csvparser export: csv` This will cause <b>peggy</b> to generate `csv.h` and `csv.c`. `csv.c` will have `#include "csvparser.h"` for inclusion of external customization code.
 A production `csv: <some definition>` must exist in the grammar file as an entry point
 2. productions - These are grammar productions that mostly follow common EBNF syntax.
 Only 1 production is required and its name must either be set by the grammar file name or the `export` config option.
 The syntax of the productions and grammar operators have two main differences with EBNF:
     - instead of whitespace separated terminals and nonterminals for the sequence operation, I use a comma `,`.
 I find that whitespace too often creates unnecessary ambiguities in parsing that require annoying, special handling.
-    - productions are annotated with attributes by a comma-separated list enclosed in parentheses. e.g. `A(a): 'key', ':', B` indicates a production named `A` annotated with an attribute (in this case a build transform function `a`) that is defined as a sequence of the string literal `key` followed by string literal `:` followed by the production `B`.
+    - productions are annotated with attributes by a comma-separated list enclosed in parentheses. e.g. `A(a): 'key', ':', B` indicates a production named `A` annotated with an attribute (in this case a build action `a`) that is defined as a sequence of the string literal `key` followed by string literal `:` followed by the production `B`.
 3. Special productions - These are identical to productions but with restrictions on attributes and specifically defined behavior and rules.
-None of these may have transform functions.
+None of these may have actions.
     - punctuator - optional - This is a production that must be defined as a choice rule of string literals.
 For each string literal a separate rule will be made for the tokenizer/parser to use.
 The enums corresponding to the punctuation will be generated based on a predefined table `PUNCTUATION_LOOKUP` in `peggyparser.c` or with a generated named with format: `PUNC` + `_`-separated list of conversions to int of the punctuator characters.
     - keyword - optional - This is similar to the punctuator production but string literals must be valid identifiers and the generated name will be of the format "[capitalized keyword]_KW".
 E.x. `'unsigned'` becomes `UNSIGNED_KW`.
     - token - required - This is a special production that defines how tokens are generated.
 No attributes can be applied and can only comprise ChoiceRule and LiteralRule subrule types.

 #### A note on whitespace

 A common production used in tokenization is `whitespace`, which is generally ignored.
 This is not the behavior of <b>peggy</b>, which does not have any special productions for whitespace.
-Instead, there is a built-in transform function `skip_token` that can be used on any productions used in the `token` production to tell the parser to skip over that part of the string entirely.
+Instead, there is a built-in action `skip_token` that can be used on any productions used in the `token` production to tell the parser to skip over that part of the string entirely.
 Example usage, which excludes all ASCII whitespace and C/C++ style comments (this is used by <b>peggy</b>)

 ```
 whitespace(skip_token):